ceramicnetwork/docs/docs/run/nodes/community-nodes.md

 Gateways are nodes that provide read-only access to the Ceramic network.
 [3Box Labs](https://3boxlabs.com) provides free gateway nodes for use by the Ceramic community.
 Here is a list of their HTTP endpoints:

+!!! warning ""

+    **Warning: The developer gateway is being deprecated.
+Please do not use.

 ### Mainnet

 ```